Constantine XI Palaiologos: Death

 Ottoman accounts of Constantine's demise all agree that the emperor was decapitated.
 Tursun Beg, who was part of Mehmed's army at the battle, wrote a less heroic account of Constantine's death than the Christian authors.
 According to Tursun, Constantine panicked and fled, making for the harbor in hopes of finding a ship to escape the city.
 On his way there, he came across a band of Turkish marines, and after charging and nearly killing one of them, was decapitated.
 A later account by Ottoman historian Ibn Kemal is similar to Tursun's account, but states that the emperor's head was cut off by a giant marine, who killed him without realizing who he was.
 Nicola Sagundino, a Venetian who had once been a prisoner of the Ottomans following their conquest of Thessaloniki decades before, gave an account of Constantine's death to Alfonso V of Aragon and Naples in 1454 since he believed that the emperor's fate "deserved to be recorded and remembered for all time".
 Sagundino stated that although Giustiniani implored the emperor to escape as he was carried away after falling on the battlefield, Constantine refused and preferred to die with his empire.
 Constantine went to where the fighting appeared to be thickest and, as it would be unworthy of him to be captured alive, implored his officers to kill him.
 When none of them obeyed his command, Constantine threw off his imperial regalia, as to not let himself be distinguished from the other soldiers, and disappeared into the fray, sword in hand.
-When Mehmed wanted the defeated Constantine to be brought to him, he was told it was too late as the emperor was dead.
+According to one source, when Mehmed wanted the defeated Constantine to be brought to him, he was told it was too late as the emperor was dead.
 A search for the body was conducted, and when it was found, the emperor's head was cut off and paraded through Constantinople before it was sent to the Sultan of Egypt as a gift, alongside twenty captured women and forty captured men.